Strengthened perpetrator interventions

 - 18 Improve access to and embed trauma-informed support for perpetrators of domestic, family and sexual violence to prevent reoffending and promote rehabilitation and treatment.

 Victoria is providing significant support for interventions that seek to change and challenge violent behaviour, keep perpetrators in view and hold them accountable for their behaviour, including through behavioural change programs and intensive engagement of perpetrators with complex needs.

-- A further $20 million in funding for perpetrator interventions and services for young people using violence in the home was announced in August 2020 to address the impacts of COVID-19.
-This funding will support victim survivors to remain safely in their own homes and keep perpetrators in view of the system.
+- $10.7 million in 2020-21 to continue a range of interventions including the Caring Dads program that supports men using violence to improve their parenting and understand the impact of their behaviour.
+A further $20 million in funding for perpetrator interventions and services for young people using violence in the home was announced in August 2020 to address the impacts of COVID-19.
+This funding supports victim survivors to remain safely in their own homes and keep perpetrators in view of the system.